khulnasoft-lab/design.khulnasoft.com/contents/content/date-and-time.md

 The absolute format clarifies the precise date and time that something occurred.

 Absolute date and time information can be [localized](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat) to display a user's local date and time or follow the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.
 See the [Guidelines](#Guidelines) section for more information about when dates should be localized, and when they should be shown in ISO 8601.
-  - Localized datel localized dates display should always display with date, month, year, and the year should be full, as `Jan 03, 2022`, it can be shortened to `Jan 03` when space is tight.
-Always show the full date and time data along with the timezone in a tooltip if the date is shortened such as,  `Jan 03, 2022, GMT-8`.
+  - Localized dates display the day, month, and full year by default, as in `Jan 03, 2022`.
+The date can be shortened to the day and month when space is tight, for example, `Jan 03`.
+If the date is shortened, always show the full date and time data in a tooltip, along with the timezone: `Jan 03, 2022, GMT-8`.
    * For year, we are using `numeric, ex: 2022`(default) or `2-digit, ex: 02`(when there is an limited space).
    * For month, we always use `short, ex: Mar`(the API will auto-adjust to full if the language can't be shortened, such as Chinese).
    * For date, we are `2-digit, ex: 01`.